13 Basic SEO Tips for Business Owners to Get Started

 The use of hyphens (big-bash-brazil.com) and alternative Top-level domain names such as .biz, .name, .info etc. are less effective and often attributed as spammy use.

-It is a known fact that Google customises and serves results to a user’s query based on his/her respective location.
-This location based search engine result customization poses massive importance and potential for local businesses as those can reach and grab target customers’ attention more effectively.
+It is a known fact that Google customises and serves results in a user’s query based on his/her respective location.
+This location-based search engine result customization poses massive importance and potential for local businesses as those can reach and grab target customers’ attention more effectively.

 That’s exactly what happens when you walk through the footpath of your town suburb and google for a place to have lunch.
 Google shows you location-based customization result and restaurants who have optimised accordingly are shown in your SERP1 as top suggestions.

 Businesses must register Google My Business to make sure that all the business credentials are accurately provided and regularly updated.